sunwookimiub/CyberGIS-TerrainAnalysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Y* = number of ppn to be assigned

-*(Note: number of nodes is the CPU Qty and number of ppn is Total Cores as listed in the [Roger Technical Summary page of the NCSA Wiki](https://wiki.ncsa.illinois.edu/display/ROGER/ROGER+Technical+Summary).
-As listed in the link, the number of nodes can not exceed 2 and the number of ppn can not exceed 20)*
+*(Note: number of nodes is the CPU Qty and number of ppn is Total Cores as listed in the [Roger Technical Summary page of the NCSA Wiki](https://wiki.ncsa.illinois.edu/display/ROGER/ROGER+Technical+Summary).)*

 #### For further information:
 [Go to the CIGI Wiki](https://wiki.cigi.illinois.edu/display/UP/Parallel+Terrain+Analysis+on+DEMs)